hollyyuqizheng/transportation-transformation/data/new_york/nyc_yellow_taxi_README.txt

 New York City Yellow Taxi Trip data was collected by Melia Okura and Becky Mathew.
 ----------------------------------------------------------------------------------
 I. Source
 This dataset contains ridership information from a Freedom of Information Law request on the New York Taxi and Limousine Commission.
 The full dataset is too large to host on GitHub, but you can access it at https://drive.google.com/file/d/1DwtqPVg_EgN4x7gevIHhBvR-wzmnCiBb/view?usp=sharing.
-The original data did not have the latitude and longitude data, which we added using scripts/new_york/nyc_taxi_zone_shapefile.py
+The original data did not have the latitude and longitude data, which we added using scripts/new_york/nyc_taxi_zone_shape.py.
+A sample of the top 50 rows can be found at data/new_york/2019_Yellow_Taxi_Sample.csv.

 ----------------------------------------------------------------------------------
 II.
 Data format